 Both bone broths are great sources of vitamins and nutrients, choose whichever one is more convenient for you and the one you enjoy the most.
 The brand that I like is Kettle & Fire, it contains no artificial flavorings or added preservatives.
 You can save 20% with this link here.

-The most basic way to enjoy bone broth is to drink it straight like a cup of tea, however, bone broth can be consumed in many different ways.
+The most basic way to enjoy bone broth is to drink it straight like a cup of tea (sipping broth), however, bone broth can be consumed in many different ways.
 You can use it to make soup by using it in any soup recipe that calls for stock or broth.
 It could also be substituted for water when making rice, quinoa or pasta, or use it to sauté or stir fry veggies.
-You can browse all of Kettle & Fire’s broth recipes here.
-I also enjoy sharing about how I use it in recipes on my instagram @nutritionwithlo.
-Follow me for this and many more tips!
+We share more ways to incorporate bone broth in our food-as-medicine recipe library part of The Athenian Way.
+You can learn more and join for 50% off your first month with code ‘subscriber.’

 Written by: Mariana Lozano